zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Marcus says, “I’m confiscating these until you can talk to a doctor or pharmacist to make sure you don’t overdose by taking all three  of these at one time.”
 Marcus is saying that he is going to “confiscate” (confisc ate) these drugs.
 “To confiscate” something means to take something away from someone  without the person’s permission.
 Usually, someone in authority can confi scate something from another person.

-A teacher in a high school classroom might confisca te a student’s cell phone if the student is talking during class, or texting, or  tweeting, or Instagramming, or whatever it is that high school students do nowaday s.
+A teacher in a high school classroom might confisca te a student’s cell phone if the student is talking during class, or texting, or  tweeting, or Instagramming, or whatever it is that high school students do nowadays.
 That is an example of the verb “confiscate.”
 The police might confiscate drug s from your car if they find them there.
 So, don’t put them in your car.

 Marcus says he is going to confiscate these drugs f rom Paula until Paula “can talk to a doctor or pharmacist.”
 A “pharmacist” (ph armacist) is someone who prepares medicines, prepares drugs to give to peopl e who have a prescription, who have permission from their doctors.
 A pharmacis t used to be called a “druggist,” although we don’t use that term in the United States very much anymore.